Bioresorbable stent

+A bioresorbable stent is a tube-like device (stent) that is used to open and widen clogged heart arteries and then dissolves or is absorbed by the body.
+It is made from a material that can release a drug to prevent scar tissue growth.
+It can also restore normal vessel function and avoid long-term complications of metal stents.

-In medicine, a stent is any device which is inserted into a blood vessel or other internal duct to expand it to prevent or alleviate a blockage.
+In medicine, a stent is any device which is inserted into a blood vessel or other anatomical internal duct to expand it to prevent or alleviate a blockage.
 Traditionally, such devices are fabricated from metal mesh and remain in the body permanently or until removed through further surgical intervention.
 A bioresorbable stent (also called bioresorbable scaffold, biodegradable stent or naturally-dissolving stent) serves the same purpose, but is manufactured from a material that may dissolve or be absorbed in the body.

 Background

 The use of metal drug-eluting stents presents some potential drawbacks.
 These include a predisposition to late stent thrombosis, prevention of late vessel adaptive or expansive remodeling, hindrance of surgical revascularization, and impairment of imaging with multislice CT.

 To overcome some of these potential drawbacks, several companies are pursuing the development of bioresorbable scaffolds or bioabsorbable stents.
 Like metal stents, placement of a bioresorbable stent will restore blood flow and support the vessel through the healing process.
 However, in the case of a bioresorbable stent, the stent will gradually resorb and be benignly cleared from the body, enabling a natural reconstruction of the arterial wall and restoration of vascular function.

 Studies have shown that the most critical period of vessel healing is largely complete by approximately three to nine months.
 Therefore, the goal of a bioresorbable or "temporary" stent is to fully support the vessel during this critical period, and then resorb from the body when it is no longer needed.